Sweet Tooth Titelbild

 Gesprochen von: Juliet Stevenson

-Hol dir dieses Angebot 0,00 € - Kostenlos hören
+Dieses Angebot sichern 0,00 € - kostenlos hören

 9,95 € pro Monat nach 30 Tagen.
-Jederzeit kündbar.
+Monatlich kündbar.

-Für 27,95 € kaufen
+Für 26,95 € kaufen

-Für 27,95 € kaufen
+Für 26,95 € kaufen

-Serena Frome, the beautiful daughter of an Anglican bishop, has a brief affair with an older man during her final year at Cambridge and finds herself being groomed for the intelligence services.
+Serena Frome, the beautiful daughter of an Anglican bishop, has a brief affair with an older man during her final year at Cambridge, and finds herself being groomed for the intelligence services.
 The year is 1972.
 Britain, confronting economic disaster, is being torn apart by industrial unrest and terrorism and faces its fifth state of emergency.
 The Cold War has entered a moribund phase, but the fight goes on, especially in the cultural sphere.

-Serena, a compulsive reader of novels, is sent on a ‘secret mission’ that brings her into the literary world of Tom Haley, a promising young writer.
-First she loves his stories; then she begins to love the man.
+Serena, a compulsive reader of novels, is sent on a ‘secret mission’ which brings her into the literary world of Tom Haley, a promising young writer.
+First she loves his stories, then she begins to love the man.
 Can she maintain the fiction of her undercover life?
 And who is inventing whom?
 To answer these questions, Serena must abandon the first rule of espionage – trust no one.

 Kritikerstimmen